 A pawn shop can also sell gold.
 Consider the spot price of gold (the price per ounce right now on the market) as you buy, so you can make a fair deal.
 Investing in physical gold can be a challenge for investors who are more used to trading stocks and bonds online.
 When it comes to physical gold, you'll usually interact with traders outside traditional brokerage agencies, and you'll likely have to pay for storage and get insurance for your investment.

+For those looking for a more convenient way to invest in gold, researching Gold IRA company reviews can be a great way to start.
 The three main options for investing in physical gold are ingots, coins and jewelry.
 There are many ways to invest in gold.
 You can buy physical gold in the form of jewelry, ingots and coins; buy shares in a gold mining company or other gold-related investment; or buy something whose value derives from gold.
 Each method has its advantages and disadvantages.

 This can make it overwhelming for beginning investors to learn how best to expose themselves to this precious metal.
 The purchase of gold can be made through government mints, private mints, precious metals dealers and even jewelry stores.
 Generally, investors should avoid numismatic coins or other gold items intended for collecting and giving as gifts.
 These products are for playing a different ball game and are not what the average gold investor needs.